The 2023 MDPI Annual Report has

 Abstract

-(This article belongs to the Special Issue The Many-Worlds Interpretation of Quantum Mechanics)
+(This article belongs to the Special Issue GaN Heterostructure Devices: From Materials to Application)

 Show Figures